Oppo's R11s phone gets the low-light camera right

 For a midrange phone, the R11s packs plenty of goodies, including a fantastic camera and well-made hardware that feels good in the hands.
-The phone's definitely worth the AU$659 ($505 and £365 converted) that is, if you haven't already spent your hard-earned cash on the earlier R11.
+The phone's definitely worth the AU$659 ($505 and £365 converted) that is, if you haven't already spent your hard-earned cash on the earlier R11 ($490.00 at Amazon.com).
 Unfortunately, the phone isn't planned to go on sale in the US or the UK, but it's also on sale in Singapore for S$699.

 The R11s, a phone that only debuted six months after the R11, is a much better phone all around than even its already impressive predecessor.
 The 6-inch 18:9 display is bigger.
 The camera is just as good, and even better at certain types of shots.
 It sports a slim metal body and there's a little groove at the bottom of the phone where the speaker and Micro-USB port are tucked in.